 Safe for underground cables

-The solar panels can easily be mounted on a lineside OLE Stanchion or pole.
+The solar panel can easily be mounted on a lineside OLE Stanchion or pole.
 The ballast box (BBX 3000) offers a solution for places where underground cables and pipes have to be taken into account.
 The solar panel is then placed on a sturdy base, similar to a parasol base, so there is no need to place a pole in the ground.
 Any underground cables and pipes along the track can remain untouched and free from harm.